Sen. Tom Cotton Bucks Donald Trump, Says He Will Not Support GOP Effort To Overturn Election Results

 Republican Sen. Tom Cotton of Arkansas said Sunday that he will not join his fellow Republicans in opposing the certification of Electoral College votes on January 6.

-In a statement available in full on cotton.senate.gov, the senator explained that he shares the “concerns” about voter fraud in the 2020 presidential election and noted that he would support the creation of an independent commission to study the alleged regularities that took place in November.
+In a statement available in full on cotton.senate.gov, the senator explained that he shares the "concerns" about voter fraud in the 2020 presidential election and noted that he would support the creation of an independent commission to study the alleged irregularities that took place in November.

-Cotton argued that the Senate should hold hearings on potential irregularities, saying that “all Americans deserve to have confidence in the elections that undergird our free government.”
+Cotton argued that the Senate should hold hearings on potential irregularities, writing that "all Americans deserve to have confidence in the elections that undergird our free government."

-Cotton said that the states should run elections, according to the Constitution.
+Cotton noted that the states should run elections, according to the Constitution.
 The Founding Fathers, he added, entrusted the courts with resolving disputes, which is why the U.S. Congress should stay out of the process and simply certify the results, like it always has.

 Cotton argued that allowing Congress to interfere in an election would set several dangerous precedents.
-It would empower the ruling party to override the people’s will, “imperil” the U.S. system and mark “another big step toward federalizing election law,” he said.
+It would empower the ruling party to override the people's will, "imperil" the U.S. system and mark "another big step toward federalizing election law," he wrote.

 Cotton added that he cannot support the initiative to reverse the outcome of the 2020 presidential race because it would harm the GOP and help Democrats achieve their goals.

-“Thus, I will not oppose the counting of certified electoral votes on January 6.
-I’m grateful for what the president accomplished over the past four years, which is why I campaigned vigorously for his reelection,” Cotton said.
+"Thus, I will not oppose the counting of certified electoral votes on January 6.
+I'm grateful for what the president accomplished over the past four years, which is why I campaigned vigorously for his reelection," Cotton added.

 In refusing to endorse congressional meddling in the 2020 race, Cotton broke with Trump, Vice President Mike Pence and a slew of his Republican colleagues.